 - Private planetarium shows and/or physics demonstrations for school groups of all ages

-- Additionally, the planetarium space can be reserved by WSU groups and classes for their own special events when not in use.
+- Additionally, the planetarium space can be reserved by WSU groups and classes for their own special events when not in use

 Please see our FAQ for information about what to expect at planetarium shows.
 Public shows are free and open to everyone.
-Due to recent interest, we recommend you reserve seats if you are coming from a distance.
+Due to strong interest, we recommend you reserve seats if you are coming from a distance.